Gossty/cse-15-lab-reports/lab-report-2-week-4.md

 # Lab Report №2

-This is a report on the second lab.
+This is a report for the second lab.

 ## First Code Change